 Seen by angels.
 Consistent with the view that these phrases are post-resurrection, this may refer to the witness of the angels to the resurrection, or perhaps the exaltation of Jesus in heaven.

 Taken up in glory.
 This final line seems to refer to the ascension, although chronologically this is out of order.
-The verb ἀναλαμβάνω appears in Acts 1:11, two angelic beings state that Jesus was “taken up into heaven.”
-The ascension obviously occurs well before the gospel was preached to the nations and believed by the world.
+The verb ἀναλαμβάνω (analambanō) appears in Acts 1:11, two angelic beings state that Jesus was “taken up into heaven.”
+The ascension obviously occurs well before the gospel was preached to the nations and believed by the world, but it is the climax of the events of Jesus’s life.

-The “mystery of godliness” is therefore a statement about who Jesus is, what he did, and what the church continues to do after the ascension of Jesus.
+The mystery of godliness is therefore a statement about who Jesus is, what he did, and what the church continues to do after the ascension of Jesus.
 What Jesus has already done provides the basis for the ongoing mission of the church.
+By the time 1 Timothy was written, this would include preaching the Gospel throughout the Roman world.

 This climactic statement about proper belief and proper conduct naturally draws Paul back to the main subject of the letter, the specific problem of the opponents in Ephesus.
-They are not conducting themselves in a way that is honorable within the household of God and they may very well have some defective views about who Jesus was.
+There are elders in Ephesus who are not conducting themselves in a way that is honorable within the household of God and they may very well have some defective view about who Jesus was or what he did.